Cape Ann League: History

 Longtime Secretary and Treasurer of the Cape Ann League, Dick Baker, steps down after 41 years with the Cape Ann League.
 Baker also spent 18 years with the Northeastern Conference.

 Beginning in the 2011-12 season, Wilmington High School moved to the Middlesex League along with Arlington High School moving from the Dual County League.

 Prior to the 2012-13 school year, North Andover High School left the Cape Ann League after forty years to join the Merrimack Valley Conference (MVC).

 On December 14, 2012, Saugus High School announced on their Twitter account that they would join the Cape Ann League, leaving the Northeastern Conference for more success in their school athletics.
 On January 18, 2013, the move was approved by the Massachusetts Interscholastic Athletic Association.

 At the conclusion of Saugus High School's first season in the Cape Ann League, they requested to rejoin the Northeastern Conference due to geographic and traveling issues.
 The rejoin was approved by both high school conferences allowing Saugus High School to return to the Northeastern Conference.
 All sports would play in the Northeastern Conference, with the exception of football which would become independent for the 2014 fall season.
 The Saugus Sachems football team would play opponents from both the Cape Ann League and Northeastern Conference.

 Beginning in the 2023-2024 school year, Essex Tech became a member of the Cape Ann League after many years playing in the Commonwealth Athletic Conference.

+With the addition of Essex Tech becoming a member of the Kinney Division, Lynnfield High School moved to the Baker Division in the 2024-2025 school year.